-We'll be posting all future reports on our Facebook and Instagram pages.
+We'll be posting some future reports on our Facebook and Instagram pages.
 Come like our page on Facebook or follow us on Instagram to keep up on the fun we have throughout the season!

 Fall in Maine is spectacular.
 It's the best time of the year to be surrounded by great foliage and the opportunity to catch a colored up brook trout or kype-jawed landlocked salmon or a fat smallmouth looking to fill up for the winter..
 Here are some photos from the end of September.

 It's that time of year when the water is cooling, and fish will be more active than they've been since June!
 Streamers and nymphs are the ticket, but dries have been still producing.
 There have been lots of small fish in the river, and they're willing to take many different caddis patterns in every pocket that we fish.
 If they don't come up for dries, we go to nymphs and almost always find that somebody is home.